gagle/node-tftp/README.md

 Per se, the TFTP is a lock-step protocol built on top of UDP for transferring files between two machines.
 It was useful in the past but nowadays it's practically an obsolete legacy protocol useful in a very few scenarios.
 Without the  extensions support, the RFC says that a file bigger than 32MB cannot be sent.
 This limit can be incremented to 91.74MB if both machines agree to use a block size of 1468 bytes, the MTU size before IP fragmentation in Ethernet networks.
 Also, the transfer speed is pretty slow due to the lock-step mechanism, one ack for each packet.

-However, there are two de facto extensions that can boost the TFTP transfer speed achieving good speeds with an unlimited file size: the rollover and the window size.
+However, there are two de facto extensions that can boost the TFTP transfer speed and remove the size limit: the rollover and the window.

 This module it's perfectly integrated with Node.js, providing an streaming interface for GETting and PUTing files very easily.
 No configuration is needed.
 By default the client tries to negotiate with the server the best possible configuration.
 If that's not possible it simply fallbacks to the original lock-step TFTP implementation.

-It can be installed locally to use it programmatically, but it can be also installed globally and used directly from the console.
+It can be installed locally and use it programmatically, but it can be also installed globally and used directly from the console as a CLI utility.

 #### Quick example ####